 A property inspection was carried out in compliance with Standards and Guidelines for Consultant Archaeologists (MTC 2011) to document the existing conditions of the study area to facilitate the Stage 2 Property Assessment.
 All areas of the study area were visually inspected and select features were photographed as a representative sample of each area defined within Maps 5 and 6.
 Observations made of conditions within the study area at the time of the inspection were used to inform the requirement for Stage 2 Property Assessment for portions of the study area as well as to aid in the determination of appropriate Stage 2 Property Assessment strategies.
-The locations from which photographs were taken and the directions toward which the camera was aimed for each photograph are illustrated in Maps 4 & 5 of this report.
+The locations from which photographs were taken and the directions toward which the camera was aimed for each photograph are illustrated in Maps 5 & 6 of this report.

-The Stage 2 Assessment of the study area was carried out on 25 May 2022 and consisted of high intensity test pit methodology at a five-metre interval between individual test pits and test pit survey at a ten-metre interval to confirm disturbance which was conducted in compliance with the Standards and Guidelines for Consultant Archaeologists, section 2.1.8: Property Survey to Confirm Previous Disturbance (MTC 2011).
+The Stage 2 Assessment of the study area was carried out on 02 November 2024 and consisted of test pit survey at a five-metre interval to which was conducted in compliance with the Standards and Guidelines for Consultant Archaeologists, section 2.1.8: Property Survey to Confirm Previous Disturbance (MTC 2011).
 Weather conditions were appropriate for the necessary fieldwork required to complete the Stage 2 Property Assessment and to create the documentation appropriate to this study.

-2.4 CONFIRMATION OF DISTURBANCE
+2.2 CONFIRMATION OF DISTURBANCE

-Approximately 2.5 ha of the study area was subject to test pit survey at 10m intervals to confirm disturbance.
-Areas of suspected disturbance within the study area consists of an area identified as probable disturbance from the construction of the pavilion and associated features.
-AMICK Consultants Limited tested the suspected disturbed area at a 10-metre interval to confirm disturbance in a manner consistent with the objectives to ensure that the area is accurately delimited and properly identified.
-This procedure demonstrated that the entire disturbed portion of the study area consists of mottled soils or gravel fill.
-There is no archaeological potential within this area.
+The entirety of the study area was subject to test pit survey at 5m intervals to confirm the presence or absence of disturbance.
+Areas of suspected disturbance within the study area consists of the footprint of an existing 20th century dwelling and areas where topsoil was absent.
+AMICK Consultants Limited tested the suspected disturbed areas at a 5-metre interval to confirm disturbance in a manner consistent with the objectives to ensure that the area is accurately delimited and properly identified.